1871fotc/1871fotc.github.io/docs/about/information-signs.md

 ![information sign](../assets/information sign.jpg){ width="32.33%"  class="full-width" }
 -->

 The table below lists people described in the information signs, their location, and any known damage.
+Last inspected 18 September 2026.

-Use the <a href="../../assets/toowong-cemetery-map-large.jpg" target="_blank" title="View the map in a new tab">Toowong Cemetery map</a> to help locate the information signs.
+Use the <a href="../../assets/toowong-cemetery-map-large.jpg" target="_blank" title="View the map in a new tab">Toowong Cemetery map</a> or click the location in the table to help locate the information signs.

 --8<-- "snippets/information-signs.html"